rails/rails/guides/source/active_record_migrations.md

 will revert the last 3 migrations.

-The `db:migrate:redo` task is a shortcut for doing a rollback and then migrating back up again.
-As with the `db:rollback` task, you can use the `STEP` parameter if you need to go more than one version back, for example:
+The `db:migrate:redo` command is a shortcut for doing a rollback and then migrating back up again.
+As with the `db:rollback` command, you can use the `STEP` parameter if you need to go more than one version back, for example:

 ```bash
 $ rails db:migrate:redo STEP=3
 ```

-Neither of these rails tasks do anything you could not do with `db:migrate`.
+Neither of these rails commands do anything you could not do with `db:migrate`.
 They are simply more convenient, since you do not need to explicitly specify the version to migrate to.

 ### Setup the Database

-The `rails db:setup` task will create the database, load the schema, and initialize it with the seed data.
+The `rails db:setup` command will create the database, load the schema, and initialize it with the seed data.

 ### Resetting the Database

-The `rails db:reset` task will drop the database and set it up again.
+The `rails db:reset` command will drop the database and set it up again.
 This is functionally equivalent to `rails db:drop db:setup`.

 NOTE: This is not the same as running all the migrations.
 It will only use the